History of the War in Afghanistan (2001–2021): 2014: Withdrawal continues and the insurgency increases

 On 5 August 2014, a gunman in an Afghan military uniform opened fire on a number of US, foreign and Afghan soldiers, killing a US general, Harold J. Greene and wounding about 15 officers and soldiers including a German brigadier general and a large number of US soldiers at Camp Qargha, a training base west of Kabul.

 Two longterm security pacts, the Bilaterial Security agreement between Afghanistan and the United States of America and the NATO Status of Forces Agreement between NATO and Afghanistan, were signed on 30 September 2014.
 Both pacts lay out the framework for the foreign troop involvement in Afghanistan after the year 2014.

 After 13 years Britain and the United States officially ended their combat operation in Afghanistan on 26 October 2014.
 On that day Britain handed over its last base in Afghanistan, Camp Bastion, while the United States handed over its last base, Camp Leatherneck, to Afghan forces.

 As early as November 2012, the US and NATO were considering the precise configuration of their post-2014 presence in Afghanistan.
 On 27 May 2014, President Barack Obama announced that US combat operations in Afghanistan would end in December 2014 (see Withdrawal of United States troops from Afghanistan (2011–2016)).
 9,800 troops were to remain, training Afghan security forces and supporting counterterrorism operations against remnants of al-Qaeda.
 This force would be halved by the end of 2015, and consolidated at Bagram Air Base and in Kabul.
 All US forces, with the exception of a "normal embassy presence", would be removed from Afghanistan by the end of 2016.
 In 2014, 56 United States service members, and 101 contractors, died in Afghanistan.

 On 28 December 2014 NATO officially ended combat operations in a ceremony held in Kabul.
-Continued operations by United States forces within Afghanistan will continue under the name Operation Freedom's Sentinel; this was joined by a new NATO mission under the name of Operation Resolute Support.
-Operation Resolute Support will involve 28 NATO nations, 14 partner nations, 11,000 American troops, and 850 German troops.
+Continued operations by United States forces within Afghanistan continued under the name Operation Freedom's Sentinel; this was joined by a new NATO mission under the name of Operation Resolute Support.
+Operation Resolute Support involved 28 NATO nations, 14 partner nations, 11,000 American troops, and 850 German troops.
 The Special Operations Joint Task Force – Afghanistan, the remnant US/NATO special forces organization, includes a counter-terrorism task force.
 According to the US Special Operations Command Factbook for 2015, this task force "[c]onducts offensive operations in Afghanistan to degrade the Taliban, al-Qaeda, and the Haqqani Networks in order to prevent them from establishing operationally significant safe havens which threaten the stability and sovereignty of Government of the Islamic Republic of Afghanistan and the United States."
 This task force is similar to previous forces such as Task Force 373.

 The UK officially commemorated the end of its role in the Afghan war in a ceremony held in St Paul's Cathedral on 13 March 2015.
 Around 500 UK troops remain in "non-combat" roles.